MaineLearning/MaineLearning/wp-content/plugins/widgets-on-pages/readme.txt

 Simply select the 'Enable Styling' setting in the Widgets on Pages options page.

+= I did the above but the bullets still show, what now =

+Your theme's CSS is probably overriding your setting... you could try using your browsers ''inspect element" function to see what part of the CSS is setting the list-style.

 = Can I have more than one defined sidebar area =